mubashirzamir/docker-compose-laravel/README.md

 # TODOS

--[ ] Remove delegations from compose-development.
+-[ ] Remove delegations from compose-development?
 -[x] Dev down command as well.
 -[x] Add instruction to change permissions for exec files or make them executable by default.
--[ ] Change all docker-compose commands to docker compose to reduce dependencies -[ ] Fix `COMPOSE_COMPOSER_VERSION` behavior
+-[x] Change all docker-compose commands to docker compose to reduce dependencies -[ ] Fix `COMPOSE_COMPOSER_VERSION` behavior
 -[ ] Resolve issues with Vite and hot module reloading -[ ] Explore installation via Laravel installer instead of Composer -[ ] Add React support
--[ ] Require the env file for the docker-compose command
+-[ ] Require the env file for the docker compose command

 # docker-compose-laravel
 Docker compose workflow for Laravel development using the following services: